Matthew Catavolo

 Matthew Umberto Catavolo (born February 13, 2003) is a Canadian professional soccer player who plays for CS St-Laurent in Ligue1 Québec.

 Early life

 Catavolo began playing soccer at age three with ASTMP St-Michel.
 He later joined the CF Montréal Academy at age 13.
 In 2021, he spent much of the season training with the first team and also played with the CF Montreal U23 team, being the team's top scorer.

 Club career

 In February 2022, he signed his first professional contract with Valour FC of the Canadian Premier League.
 He made his debut in Valour's season-opener against FC Edmonton on April 10.

 In March 2023, he signed with Toronto FC II in MLS Next Pro.
 He scored his first goal on May 14, 2023, against New England Revolution II.
 Catavolo's contract expired following the 2024 season.

 In 2025, he joined Fort Wayne FC in USL League Two.
+After the end of the USL League Two season, he joined CS St-Laurent in Ligue1 Québec.